orsonteodoro/gcf2/profiles/gaming/README.md

       * others - 4.00 - UBSAN and Generic KASAN
       * Assumes explicit add of panic_on_warn=1 or equivalent custom sanitizers panic only patch

-    [12] KFENCE is recommended.
+    [12] KFENCE is recommended as mitigation against zero-click UAF.
 In real world testing, using 2.00 has acceptable performance with KFENCE, UBSAN, KCFI.

   - General kernel configuration policy